plus3it/watchmaker/docs/findings/el9.md

 **Expected Finding:**

 The amount of storage-space required to locally-host a week's worth of system audit activities is typically not a fixed, predetermineable size.
-Further, storage-allocation tasks are not able to be effected solely from within the configuration-target.
-As such, run-time automation-tools, like watchmaker, are not suited for automating such tasks.
+This is labeled as "expected" as most scanner implementations will not be able to reliably determine storage-needs via standard automation methods.
+As such, the finding is typically prescribed as a manual-check and the recommended-fixes described as a manual task.
+This is because storage-allocation tasks are generally not able to be effected _solely_ from within the configuration-target.
+As such, run-time automation-tools, like watchmaker, are not suited for automating these kinds of tasks.
 Instead, such tasks need to be part of a host-build/sizing work-flow.

 [^1]: Do not try to perform an exact-match from the scan-report to this table.
 The findings table's link-titles are distillations of the scan-findings title-text rather than being verbatim copies.